 On the other hand, the purchase procedure can be more difficult compared to the registration of a new entity.

 No matter your choice, do not hesitate to get in touch with our company registration specialists in Saudi Arabia who can advise on suitable methods of starting a business here.
+Do you want to open a company in another country, such as Bahrain?
+We can put you in contact with our partners.

 How to acquire a shelf company in Saudi Arabia